 We will continue to actively accept book submissions during this time of disruption due to the COVID-19 outbreak.

-Portland Book Festival (formerly Wordstock) will take place on Saturday, November 10, 2018 at the Portland Art Museum and neighboring venues.
+The Portland Book Festival will take place on Saturday, November 7, 2020 at the Portland Art Museum and neighboring venues.
 The festival will feature a diverse group of contemporary authors in conversations, panels, and presentations.
 When evaluating submissions, we consider not only a book’s literary merit but where it might fit in with the other work in the festival lineup.

-- Three copies of a finished book/galley/ARC/manuscript (note: electronic submissions will not be considered)
+- Two (2) copies of a finished book/galley/ARC/manuscript (note: electronic submissions will not be considered)

-- A press kit with clippings and reviews and an author bio, including past publications when applicable, and any other information that often helps us evaluate the submission.
+- A press kit (electronic with your submission form and/or printed) with clippings and reviews and an author bio, including past publications when applicable, and any other information that often helps us evaluate the submission

-- To be considered, books must be published in the eighteen months preceding the festival; priority consideration will be given to books published in 2018.
+- To be considered, books must be published in the fifteen months preceding the festival; priority consideration will be given to books published in 2020.